mina-sebastian/PlatformaDeStreaming/README.md

 **Streaming Platform**

 **Overview:**
-The Streaming Platform Client is a comprehensive solution designed to manage and facilitate online communities.
-It consists of both client and server applications, offering a feature-rich environment for user interaction, content management, and system administration.
-The project provides tools for creating and managing posts, episodes, and serials, as well as handling user authentication, authorization, and role-based access control.
+The Streaming Platform Client is a solution designed to manage and facilitate online communities.
+It consists of both client and server applications, offering an environment for user interaction, content management, and system administration.
+The project provides tools for creating and managing posts, episodes, and series, as well as handling user authentication, authorization, and role-based access control.

 ---